RavanH/xml-sitemap-feed/readme.txt

 **404 page instead of robots.txt while sitemap.xml works fine**

-There is a know issue with WordPress (at least up to 2.8) not generating a robots.txt when there are _no posts_ with _published_ status.
+There is a known issue with WordPress (at least up to 2.8) not generating a robots.txt when there are _no posts_ with _published_ status.
 If you use WordPress as a CMS with only _pages_, this will affect you.

 To get around this, you might either at least write one post and give it _Private_ status or alternatively create your own robots.txt file containing:
 `